Velliz/pukoconsole/README.md

 > Work in progress

-A advanced console util that make *pukoframework* get things done on the fly.
+Advanced console util that make *pukoframework* get things done on the fly.

 Usage: